 PMNI only supports ReadNoSnoop and WriteNoSnoop request types.
 All other requests to the PMNI are terminated at the PMNI and responded with an SLVERR response.
-These requests include WriteUnique, WriteLineUnique, ReadOnce, Cache Maintenance requests, Cache Stashing transactions, DeAllocating transactions, for example ReadOnceCleanInvalid and ReadOnceMakeInvalid, and atomics.
+These requests include WriteUnique, WriteLineUnique, ReadOnce, cache maintenance requests, cache stashing transactions, and deallocating transactions.
+For example, ReadOnceCleanInvalid and ReadOnceMakeInvalid and atomics.

-Internal Config Network Interface
+Internal Configuration Network Interface

-All requests that map to the Config Address space are mapped to the internal CFGNI.
+All requests that map to the configuration address space are mapped to the internal CFGNI.
 The CFGNI only supports ReadNoSnoop and WriteNoSnoop request types.
-All other requests to the CFGNI are terminated at the CFGNI and responded with an SLVERR response.
-These requests include WriteUnique, WriteLineUnique, ReadOnce, Cache Maintenance requests, Cache Stash transactions, DeAllocating transactions, for example ReadOnceCleanInvalid and ReadOnceMakeInvalid, and atomics.
+All other requests to the CFGNI are terminated at the CFGNI and responded with a SLVERR response.
+These requests include WriteUnique, WriteLineUnique, ReadOnce, cache maintenance requests, cache stash transactions, deallocating transactions (ReadOnceCleanInvalid and ReadOnceMakeInvalid), and atomics.